-DEP set nitrate and orthophosphate water quality restoration targets for 5 springs in the Kings Bay Spring Group and total nitrogen (TN) and total phosphorus (TP) targets for Kings Bay.
-In 2014, DEP adopted total maximum daily loads (TMDLs) of 0.23 milligrams per liter (mg/L) of nitrate and 0.028 mg/L of orthophosphate at the 5 spring vents, and TMDLs of 0.28 mg/L of TN and 0.032 mg/L of TP for Kings Bay.
+DEP set nitrate and orthophosphate water quality restoration targets for five springs in the Kings Bay Spring Group and total nitrogen (TN) and total phosphorus (TP) targets for Kings Bay.
+In 2014, DEP adopted total maximum daily loads (TMDLs) of 0.23 milligrams per liter (mg/L) of nitrate and 0.028 mg/L of orthophosphate at the five spring vents, and TMDLs of 0.28 mg/L of TN and 0.032 mg/L of TP for Kings Bay.
 Among other sources, onsite sewage treatment and disposal systems (OSTDS or septic systems) represent 51% of the estimated nitrogen load to groundwater, and urban turfgrass fertilizer (UTF) represents 22% of the total loading to groundwater based on the DEP analysis conducted using the NSILT.

-To achieve the TMDL target at the spring vent, the total load reduction required is 348,712 pounds of nitrogen per year (lbs-N/yr).
-The following milestones are being established to measure progress towards achieving the total necessary load reduction of 348,712pounds (lbs):
+The total load reduction required to achieve the TMDL target at the spring vents is 348,712 pounds of nitrogen per year (lbs-N/yr).
+The following milestones are being established to measure progress towards achieving the total necessary load reduction of 348,712 pounds (lbs):